dragonwasrobot/dragonwasrobot.github.io/_posts/2017-02-08-tools-to-increase-productivity.md

 have been trying to accomplish this, is by identifying trivial tasks that can be sped up, or made redundant, and sources of distraction that can be blocked.

-In this blog post, I go through the set of helper tools for macOS I use on a daily basis to either speed up trivial tasks by providing shortcuts, or cut out various kinds of distraction.
+In this blog post, I go through the set of tools for macOS I use on a daily basis to either speed up trivial tasks by providing shortcuts, or cut out various kinds of distraction.

 ### Spectacle

-[Spectacle](https://www.spectacleapp.com/) is a helper tool that provides keyboard shortcuts for moving and resizing windows in macOS.
+[Spectacle](https://www.spectacleapp.com/) is a tool that provides keyboard shortcuts for moving and resizing windows in macOS.
 Given that macOS is notoriously bad at rearranging and maximizing windows, this is a much needed tool that reduces these issues to simple keystrokes.

 ### Jitouch

-[Jitouch](http://www.jitouch.com/) is a helper tool that expands the set of multi-touch gestures for the magic trackpad on MacBooks.
+[Jitouch](http://www.jitouch.com/) is a tool that expands the set of multi-touch gestures for the magic trackpad on MacBooks.
 I have used the tool to make browsing the web easier using just the trackpad by using gestures for navigating between tabs, closing tabs and opening links in new tabs.
 I have also used its gestures for maximizing windows or filling either the left- or right-hand side of the display.
 Jitouch also provides gestures for opening custom applications, but this I prefer to do using Alfred.

 ### Alfred